Vietnam.vn - Nền tảng quảng bá Việt Nam

 Don't confuse green USB with turquoise

 While other colors like blue are widely deployed and have clear standards, green is often used to refer to specific company technologies.
-This can be confusing, especially since a green USB port can easily be confused with a turquoise USB port.
+This can be confusing, especially when a green USB port is easily confused with a turquoise USB port.

 A turquoise USB port typically indicates that it is a USB 3.1 Gen 2 SuperSpeed+ port, which supports data transfer speeds of up to 10 gigabits per second (Gbps).
-However, it does not support fast charging speeds like Quick Charge.
+However, it does not support charging speeds as fast as Quick Charge.
 If users confuse the two colors, they may experience slower-than-expected data transfer speeds, increasing file transfer times through the port.

 So when checking the USB ports on your device, be sure to differentiate between green and turquoise to get the most out of your device.